 Any employer that is required to file federal W-2s electronically must also file any Colorado W-2s electronically.
-Any employer required to file 250 or more federal W-2s must file their Colorado W-2s electronically.
-Please see the IRS Instructions for Forms W-2 and W-3 for additional information.
+For calendar years 2020 and prior, any employer required to file 250 or more federal W-2s must file electronically.
 An employer that is not required to file W-2s electronically may nonetheless elect to do so.
 Alternately, employers who are not required to file electronically may instead file paper copies of W-2s along with an Annual Transmittal of State W-2 Forms (DR 1093).
 An employer that files electronically should not submit a paper Form DR 1093, except to remit any additional tax due or claim a refund for an overpayment.